ircv3/ircv3-specifications/core/sts-3.3.md

     email: "james@irccloud.com"
 ---

+## Notes for implementing work-in-progress version

+This is a work-in-progress specification.

+Software implementing this work-in-progress specification MUST NOT use the unprefixed `sts` capability name.
+Instead, implementations SHOULD use the `draft/sts` capability name to be interoperable with other software implementing a compatible work-in-progress version.

+The final version of the specification will use an unprefixed capability name.

 ## Description

 Strict Transport Security (STS) is a mechanism which allows servers to communicate that complying clients should only connect to them over a secure connection.

-The policy is communicated to the client via the `sts` capability and should be processed by the client at capability negotiation time.
+The policy is communicated to the client via the STS capability and should be processed by the client at capability negotiation time.

+The name of the STS capability is `draft/sts`.

 The value of the capability specifies the duration during which the client MUST only connect to the server securely (using TLS, aka.
 SSL), and the port